kadetat/sphinx-template/source/paper/index.rst

 44% of developers that have used Python based frameworks recorded using Django before and 48% of developers recorded using Flask before.
-All other Python web frameworks, including Tornado, CherryPy, and Bottle, recorded less than 5% of developers (See figure below [#f7]_).
+All other Python web frameworks, including Tornado, CherryPy, and Bottle, recorded less than 5% of developers (See figure below).

 .. figure:: djangoPic.JPG
    :width: 50%
    :align: center

-    Web Application, 2019 JetBrains Python Developers Survey
+    Web Application, 2019 JetBrains Python Developers Survey [#f7]_

-So what makes Django a clear top 2 favorite in Python frameworks for developers?
+What makes Django a clear top two favorite in Python frameworks for developers?
 First, Django forces a consistent app structure (MVT) that we will quickly explain.
 Also, when looking into Django, you'll quickly find that Django has a TON of features that are built into the framework and are pluggable whenever